ydkmlt84/Maintainerr_docs/docs/Glossary.md

 #### File - file path

+!!! info ""
-> The path of the file associated with the Radarr item.
+    The path of the file associated with the Radarr item.
 When using Docker, this will be the path inside the container.

 - Key: Radarr.filePath
 - Availability: movies